 Confederate Constitution did not extend "bill of rights" to state actions

 The provisions of the first eight amendments of the U.S. Constitution comprise paragraphs 12 through 19 under Article 1, section 9, of the Confederate document.
 As in the U.S. Constitution, this section specifically limits the authority of Congress.
 By placing this prohibition within Article 1, section 9, the Confederate constitution effectively reiterated the Supreme Court decision in Barron v.
-Baltimore (1833), limiting the scope of these prohibitions, which would later be repudiated by the ratification of the Fourteenth Amendment and subsequent Court decisions.
+Baltimore (1833), limiting the scope of these prohibitions to federal government, which would later be repudiated by the ratification of the Fourteenth Amendment and subsequent Court decisions.

 The Confederate constitution has the Ninth and Tenth Amendments as its Article 6, which covers miscellaneous matters.
 It modifies the Ninth Amendment to specify that the “enumeration, in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people of the several States” (emphasis added to highlight the difference).